Farm Credit Illinois Patronage Program

 As cooperative membership and loan volume grow, the Association improves its overall cost and business efficiencies.
 There is a direct link between this increased business and FCI’s ability to deliver greater member value.
 Members also benefit from the cooperative’s diverse revenue streams including:

-- Crop insurance coverage
+- Crop insurance premiums

 - AgDirect equipment financing